Arvaikheer: Transportation

 The Arvaykheer Airport has one unpaved runway and is served by regular flights to Ulaanbaatar and Altai.
 Arvaikheer is linked to Ulaanbaatar by a paved road and can be reached by public buses from the capital.

-Sights and Infrastructure
+Sights and infrastructure

 Until 1990, Arvaikheer was the headquarters of a large division of the Soviet Army which had a profound influence on daily life in the town.
-After the fall of Soviet Communism, however, many public buildings were renovated or rebuilt, e.g. the Sports' Palace in the eastern part of the town.
+After the fall of Soviet Communism, however, many public buildings were renovated or rebuilt, such as the Sports' Palace in the eastern part of the town.
 A large park was laid out opposite.
-Another public park is being laid out in the west of the town center.
-Planting trees and flowers is difficult in Arvaikheer, as the climate is dry and the annual precipitations are just 254,2 mm per year.
-Most of the inhabitants do not live in yurts, but in houses built of stone.

-There are several interesting modern buildings in the town center, e.g. the urban administration building and the theatre, which have recently been renovated, in the central square.
-The high street of Arvaikheer is a broad tree-lined avenue where two monuments dating from the times of the Mongolian People's Republic before 1990 are worth a visit as well.

-Gandan Muntsaglan Khiid is a comparatively large monastery located about one mile from the central square.
-By order of Khorloogiin Choibalsan, it was destroyed in 1937, but reopened in 1991.
-As of 2008, about 60 monks live there.
+Located about one mile from the central square is Gandan Muntsaglan Khiid, a monastery that was destroyed in 1937 during the purges under Khorloogiin Choibalsan and later reopened in 1991.
+As of 2008, it housed approximately 60 monks.